mike-shields-dev/LateX_Uni_Assignment_Template/README.md

 Method 2:
 Click this icon:  ![Screenshot from 2024-08-08 21-44-31](https://github.com/user-attachments/assets/50d391e3-37e8-4cba-adbe-dc2d624ab380) ,
-which is located in the right-hand side of the Editor Panel's top header.
+which is located on the right-hand side of the Editor Panel's top header.

 Method 3:
 Type the shortcut `ctrl + shift + p` to open the Command Palette Menu and locate and click the command: